pcaston/OpenPeerPower.github.io/source/_docs/glossary.markdown

 ---
 title: "Glossary"
-description: "Home Assistant's Glossary."
+description: "Open Peer Power's Glossary."
 ---

 {% assign entries = site.data.glossary | sort: 'topic'  %}

-The glossary covers terms which are used around Home Assistant.
+The glossary covers terms which are used around Open Peer Power.

 <ul>
 {% for entry in entries %}